sinai-dev/UnityExplorer/README.md

 * <b>Reflection Inspector</b>: Inspect Properties and Fields.
 Can also set primitive values and evaluate primitive methods.
 * <b>Search</b>: Search for UnityEngine.Objects with various filters, or use the helpers for static Instances and Classes.
 * <b>C# Console</b>: Interactive console for evaluating C# methods on the fly, with some basic helpers.
 * <b>Inspect-under-mouse</b>: Hover over an object with a collider and inspect it by clicking on it.
+There's also a UI mode to inspect UI objects.

 ## How to install